The Cloud: Everything You Need to Know

 The other advantage of cloud computing is that it can help you save money.
 With traditional computing, you must buy and install software on each computer.
 With the cloud, you can often access the same software for a monthly fee.
 This can be significant savings for businesses with multiple employees.

 It also offers increased security and disaster recovery.
-With traditional computing, you may lose all of your data if your computer crashes or is lost with traditional computing.
-With the cloud, your information is stored on a remote server and can be accessed from anywhere.
+With traditional computing, you may lose all of your data if something happens such as your computer crashing, or is lost with traditional computing.
+So, with the cloud, your information is stored on a remote server and can be accessed from anywhere.
 This makes it easier to recover all data in a disaster.

 Tips to maximize your experience

 Here are a few things you should practice to make the most of your cloud computing experience.